Milad-Akarie/auto_route_library/README.md

 );
 ```

-Now, every time `AutoProvider` notifies listeners, the stack will be re-evaluated and `AutoRouteGuard.onNavigation()`.
+Now, every time `AuthProvider` notifies listeners, the stack will be re-evaluated and `AutoRouteGuard.onNavigation()`.
 Methods will be re-called on all guards

 In the above example, we assigned our `AuthProvider` to `reevaluateListenable` directly, that's because `reevaluateListenable` takes a `Listenable` and AuthProvider extends `ChangeNotifier` which is a `Listenable`, if your auth provider is a stream you can use `reevaluateListenable: ReevaluateListenable.stream(YOUR-STREAM)`